robwierzbowski/grunt-build-control/README.md

 In the above example a user is working on a Yeoman-based web app, with source code hosted at `git@github.com:example_user/example_webapp.git`.
 When they're ready to deploy they first run `grunt build` to build a minified, optimized version of their app into the 'dist' directory.

-Running `grunt version_build:gh_pages` will commit the built code to the gh-pages branch of the 'dist/.git' repository and push to the gh-pages branch `git@github.com:example_user/example_webapp.git`.
+Running `grunt version_build:gh_pages` will commit the built code to the gh-pages branch of the 'dist/.git' repository and push to the gh-pages branch of `git@github.com:example_user/example_webapp.git`.

 Running `grunt version_build:heroku` will commit the built code to the master branch of the 'dist/.git' repository and push to the master branch of `git@heroku.com:example-heroku-webapp-1988.git`.

 #### Usage notes

-Don't check out built code branches while in the main project directory.
+`version_build` will add commits on top of the existing history of the remote branch if available.

-`version_build` is a synchronous task, and fetches commits from your remote before committing or pushing.
+`version_build` is a synchronous task, and fetches from your remote before each commit or push.
 Depending on the location of your remote, the size of commits, and network speed it can be a long running task.

-You should run `version_build` manually or after all other tasks in your build process.
+It's best to run `version_build` manually after your build process or as the last step in your build process.

-If a git conflict occurs, manually resolve it inside the built code directory.
+If a git conflict occurs you must manually resolve it inside the built code directory.

-`version_build` won't erase history, and will add commits on top of the history of the remote branch if available.
-This makes it easy to start and stop using `version_build` at any time.
+Don't check out built code branches while in the main project directory.
+Differences in untracked files will likely cause issues.

 <!--
 ## Todo: